mebobby2/haskell-projects/README.md

 uncurry max :: Ord c => (c, c) -> c
 ```

+In summary, Currying is the process of transforming a function that takes multiple arguments into a function that takes just a single argument and returns another function if any arguments are still needed.

 ## folds
 The name foldr is a reminder of the algorithm the function implements.
 It is a fold which associates to the right.
 That is, the innermost parenthesis will be found in the right side of the expression.
 Similarly you can build a fold that associates to the left, which is included in the Haskell Platform as foldl.